Tercio: Evolution and replacement

 The first real challenge to the dominance of the Spanish tercios on the open battlefield came at the Battle of Nieuwpoort (1600).
 The victor of Nieuwpoort, the Dutch stadtholder Maurice, Prince of Orange, believed he could improve on the tercio by combining its methods with the organisation of the Roman legion.
 These shallower linear formations brought a greater proportion of available guns to bear on the enemy simultaneously.
 The result was that the tercio squares at Nieuwpoort were badly damaged by the weight of Dutch firepower.
-Yet the Spanish army very nearly succeeded in spite of internal dissensions that had compromised its regular command.
+Yet the Spanish army very nearly succeeded, in spite of internal dissensions that had compromised its regular command.
 The Eighty Years' War (1568–1648) in the Low Countries continued to be characterized by sieges of cities and forts, while field battles were of secondary importance.
 Maurice's reforms did not lead to a revolution in warfare, but he had created an army that could meet the tercios' battle formations on an even basis and that pointed the way to future developments.
 During the Thirty Years War (1618–1648) tercio style battle formations of the Holy Roman Empire suffered major defeats at the hands of more linear formations created and led by the Swedish soldier-king Gustavus Adolphus.
 However, the tried-and-true tactics and professionalism of the Spanish tercios played a decisive role in defeating the Swedish army at the Battle of Nördlingen.

 Throughout its history, the tercios' composition and battlefield formations and tactics evolved to meet new challenges.
 The classic pike and shot square formations fielded by the Spanish tercios and good cavalry support continued to win major battles in the 17th century, such as Wimpfen (1622), Fleurus (1622), Breda (1624), Nördlingen (1634), Thionville (1639), and Honnecourt (1641).
 It was not until Rocroi (1643) that the Spanish tercio's reputation of invincibility in open battle was shattered.
 Still, the Rocroi defeat was precipitated by the collapse of the supporting cavalry rather than the failure of the tercios' infantry.
 Even then, the tercios continued to win battles immediately after Rocroi, such as at Tuttlingen (1643) and Valenciennes (1656), although their composition and battlefield style had continued to evolve.
 In this period steady improvements in firearms and field artillery were increasingly favoring the linear style.
 By the late 17th century the tercios had adopted so much of the linear style that their battlefield formations and tactics often had little resemblance to the battle formations and tactics a century earlier.
-In 1704, the regular Spanish tercios were transformed into regiments and the pikeman as an infantry type was dropped.
-Those of the reserves and the militia would later be transformed into similar organisations.